Return of Title IV (Federal) Funds

 4. Understand that until your debt is paid, you cannot register for classes in future semesters and/or have your academic transcript released to another university or college.

 5. Understand when you stop attending classes without officially resigning that you are subject to the financial aid resignation policy and you are responsible for reimbursing any unearned funds returned by NSU.
-The Financial Aid Office will contact your instructors to confirm your last date of attendance.
+Your Instructor will report dates of attendance to the Registrar's office to be used in calculating unearned funds.